PatchworkOS dbbdc99

 Process groups allow related processes to be grouped together, enabling operations such as sending notes to all processes within a group.

-As an example, if a user wishes to terminate a shell they most likely additionally want to terminate all child processes started by that shell.
-By placing all such processes in the same group, a single "terminate" note can be sent to the entire group, effectively terminating all related processes.
+As an example, if a user wishes to terminate a shell they most likely additionally want to terminate all child processes of that shell.
+By placing all such processes in the same group, a single "terminate" note can be sent to the entire group.

 Data Structures